 sudo /etc/init.d/longview debug

-When you’re finished collecting information, stop Longview (sometimes this requires killing the process) and restart it again without the debug flag.
+When you’re finished collecting information, repeat the first two steps to stop Longview and restart it again without the debug flag.

 If your Linode has a firewall, it must allow communication with Longview’s aggregation host at